adrianalola/aws-guardduty-threat-detection/README.md

-# ☁️ AWS GuardDuty Threat Detection — Capstone
+# ☁️ AWS GuardDuty Threat Detection  Capstone Project

 This project defines, with AWS CloudFormation (Infrastructure as Code), a vulnerable web app stack (OWASP Juice Shop) fronted by CloudFront and instrumented with **GuardDuty** to detect suspicious behaviour (e.g., SQL injection → credential abuse → data exfiltration).
 It is part of my **Cloud Security training**; the template can be deployed in a personal AWS account (charges may apply).